Labatt Food Service: History

-2013 – Named Stripes LLC Business Partner of the Year

 Direct Source Meats

 Direct Source Meats is a United States Department of Agriculture-inspected facility that further processes beef, chicken and pork for retail and foodservice markets.
 DSM was opened in 2002, after Labatt Food Service purchased the plant, located in San Antonio, Texas, from Swift-ConAgra Signature Meats.
 DSM is a 30,000 square foot USDA inspected facility.
 They employ 80 full-time production employees and process an average of 235,000 lbs per week.
 The plant was renovated in 2005 and then again in 2014.